 When the Virtual Machines checkbox is enabled, discovery adds any virtual machines that it finds in SNMP tables of other devices.
 These are usually found in the ESX host > SNMP tables.
-Adding the subnets of your ESX hosts to Extended Ranges helps with finding your virtual machines such as high utilization, discards, or errors on all discovered interfaces and device resources.
+Adding the subnets of your ESX hosts to Extended Ranges helps with finding your virtual machines.